 Assistant Economist at the Department for International Trade

 Environmental Science, University of Tokyo

-BA at University of Cambridge; MA at University of Oxford
+BA at University of Cambridge; MSt at University of Oxford

 Student at Waseda University